Guide for International Students: International Standardized Tests

 English Proficiency Standardized Tests

-English proficiency standardized tests measure your understanding of the English language.
+English proficiency tests measure your understanding of the English language.
 Most US universities and colleges accepting international students require you to take an English proficiency test to make sure you can actively participate in your lessons.
 Each institution lists a minimum score you must achieve as part of the application process.

 You can take English proficiency tests at certified English centers in your country.
 While there are different types of tests, the most commonly accepted tests are IELTS and TOEFL.